 My digital ones are done entirely in Adobe Photoshop, using a Wacom Cintiq.
 Here is a video showing a start-to-finish digital drawing.
 I’ve been trying to stick to real media as much as possible these days, but you can’t beat digital for rough sketches.

 My watercolors are almost always sketched on the Cintiq first, then printed out at the right size.
-I transfer them onto hot-press watercolor paper using an A3 Huion lightpad.
+I transfer them onto Fabriano hot-press watercolor paper using an A3 Huion lightpad.
 I ink that with either a dip pen or a brush pen, and paint with a mix of Winsor & Newton, Daniel Smith, and Kremer watercolors.

 How did you get your job at Laika?

 I’d heard that Coraline was being made at Laika, and was a big fan of the book and of Henry Selick.
 I’d even met someone who was storyboarding on it, and it seemed like a dream job.
-I figured I had a snowball’s chance in hell of ever going anywhere near a project like that anytime in the next ten years, so I put it out of my head.
+I figured I had zero chance of ever going anywhere near a project like that anytime in the next ten years, so I put it out of my head.
 Then I got an email out of the blue from the Laika recruiter saying that they’d seen my student film online, liked it, and would I be able to come out to Portland and interview.